This page covers CS:GO tournaments up to 2023. For a calendar of CS2 events view our companion page on CS2 tournaments (2023-2024).

-CSGO has been a leading force in the esports industry for more than ten years.
+Having led the esports industry for more than ten years, CSGO tournaments stand as a powerful testimony to the game’s enduring appeal.
 It’s a powerhouse title, drawing millions of viewers and boasting some of the most prestigious tournaments in the space.
 It’s a legendary game, standing on par among the best esports titles in the world.
-There’s no end to CSGO’s reach, from dominating streaming platforms to pulling in millions of esports bettors.
-Today, we’re looking at the top CSGO tournaments in 2023, letting you know where to aim your CSGO bets.
+There’s no end to CS:GO’s reach, from dominating streaming platforms to pulling in millions of esports bettors.
+Today, we’re looking at the top CSGO tournaments in 2023, letting you know where to aim your CS:GO bets.

 CSGO Tournaments: 2023 Calendar